huangshengh/hserver/README.md

 # hserver

 ## hserver is a simple httpserver with threadpool and epoll.
 This version has many bugs

-## hserver8  is stronger version.
+## hserver8  is a stronger version.
 ### Model
 main thread hold listenfd in epoll,each work thread also has epoll.
 Main thread use pipe to communicate with work thread,so we can tranfer the connfd.